arthur-jacquin/edit/manual.md

                 R   reload
                 i   get in insert mode
                 s   change a setting
-                e   execute 'make' in the shell and get back to edit
+                e   execute a shell command and get back to edit

 If you change a setting, you will be prompted a modification.
 This modification must be formatted like "{name}={value}" where {name} is in the table below and